engineyard/engineyard/README.md

     bundle exec rake release

-This will remove the .pre from the current version, then bump the patch level and add .pre after.
-A git tag for the version will be added.
+This will remove the `.pre` from the current version, then bump the patch level and add `.pre` after for the next version.
+The version will be tagged in git.

-To release a new engineyard-serverside gem that has already been pushed to rubygems.org, update lib/engineyard/version.rb to refer to the engineyard-serverside version you want to release, then make a commit.
+To release a new `engineyard-serverside` gem that has already been pushed to rubygems.org, update `lib/engineyard/version.rb` to refer to the `engineyard-serverside` version you want to release, then make a commit.
-Each engineyard gem is hard-linked to a specific default engineyard-serverside version which can be overriden with the --serverside-version option.
+Each engineyard gem is hard-linked to a specific default engineyard-serverside version which can be overriden with the `--serverside-version` option.

-The engineyard-serverside-adapter version does not need to be bumped in the gemspec unless you're also releasing a new version of that gem.
+The `engineyard-serverside-adapter` version does not need to be bumped in the gemspec unless you're also releasing a new version of that gem.
 Versions of adapter are no longer linked to serverside.